 You can search for MFi game controllers on Amazon and elsewhere, but here are the ones we recommend.
 Be sure you’re getting an MFi-certified controller if you plan to use it with an iPhone or iPad, as it’ll be guaranteed to work with any games that support Apple’s MFi standard.
-While Apple doesn’t maintain a list of MFi-controller-compatible games, third-party website Afterpad offers a list of games known to support MFi controllers.
+While Apple doesn’t maintain a list of MFi-controller-compatible games, many MFi controller manufacturers do, like this one at Gamevice.

 If you’ve jailbroken it, you can also try installing the “Controllers for All” Cydia tweak.
 It will allow non-MFi controllers like Sony’s PlayStation 4 controller to function as MFi-enabled controllers.